 - Effective: EA interventions are rated effective only if they are effective against the majority of outcome domains and they show no sign of having a negative impact on any other outcome domain.
 We do not wait two years before rating a programme as effective. - Promising: promising interventions are those that are effective or likely effective for at least one outcome and show no negative effects. - Mixed: mixed covers interventions that show both positive and negative effects across outcome domains.
 We wait until we have two years of outcome data before rating a programme as mixed. - Makes no difference: includes all EA interventions that have no effect on any outcome domain.
 We wait until we have two years of outcome data before rating an intervention as making no difference. - Likely negative: interventions are in this group because either a minority of outcome domains are rated as negative with the remainder having no impact.
 Or, the majority are negative, with a minority having the possibility of being positive.
 We wait until we have two years of outcome data before rating an intervention as likely negative. - Negative: interventions where most outcome domains are rated as negative.
-We wait until we have two years of outcome data before rating an intervention negatively. - Too soon to rate: except for interventions rated as effective or promising, interventions with less than two years of observed impacts are rated as too soon to rate.
-The reason for waiting at least two years is that most EA interventions have negative effects in the short-term (e.g. lock-in effects) and it is necessary to wait sometime after commencement before positive effects are potentially observed. - Not feasible: several interventions have been identified as not currently feasible to estimate their effectiveness. - Not rated: we have not yet assessed the effectiveness of the intervention.
+We wait until we have two years of outcome data before rating an intervention negatively. - Too soon to rate: except for interventions rated as effective or promising, interventions with less than two years of observed impacts receive this rating.
+The reason for waiting at least two years is that most EA interventions have negative effects in the short term (eg lock-in effects) and it is necessary to wait sometime after commencement before positive effects are potentially observed. - Not feasible: we have identified several interventions where it is not currently feasible to estimate their effectiveness.